k8s-community/container-days/README.md

-## Producation-ready microservices with Go and Kubernetes @ ContainerDays 2018
+## Production-ready microservices with Go and Kubernetes @ ContainerDays 2018

 ### Slides